thiswillbeyourgithub/wdoc/README.md

 * **Multiple LLM providers**: OpenAI, Mistral, Claude, Ollama, Openrouter, etc. Thanks to [litellm](https://docs.litellm.ai/).
 * **Private LLM**: take some measures to make sure no data leaves your computer and goes to an LLM provider: no API keys are used, all `api_base` are user set, cache are isolated from the rest, outgoing connections are censored by overloading sockets, etc.
 * **Many tasks**: See [Supported tasks](#Supported-tasks).
 * **Many filetypes**: also supports combination to load recursively or define complex heterogenous corpus like a list of files, list of links, using regex, youtube playlists etc. See [Supported filestypes](#Supported-filetypes).
 All filetype can be seamlessly combined in the same index, meaning you can query your anki collection at the same time as your work PDFs).
+It supports removing silence from audio files and youtube videos too!
 * **Sane embeddings**: By default use sophisticated embeddings like HyDE, parent retriever etc. Customizable.
 * **Conversation friendly**: If asking several questions in a row, the questions are automatically reformulated as standalone questions to make querying more natural.
 * **Documented** Lots of docstrings, lots of in code comments, detailed `--help` etc. The full usage can be found in the file [USAGE.md](./DocToolsLLM/docs/USAGE.md) or via `python -m DocToolsLLM --help`.